 Update: While we have no official word from the company, it appears that SnoreFreeNow has closed its operations.
-Instead of reading the review below, we recommend that you have a look at our current list of The best anti-snoring devices still available.
+Instead of reading the review below, we recommend that you have a look at our current list of The best anti-snoring mouthpieces still available.

 SnoreFreeNow definitely has one of those websites that just sort of lures you in.
 Before you know it, you have placed an order, and you are not even sure what you just bought.
 You instantly see international shipping is available, and you can even select to view the site in dozens of languages.